anaibol/awesome-serverless/README.md

+# Awesome Serverless
+ A curated list of awesome services and solutions for serverless / nobackend applications.

 ### All in one solutions
  * [Firebase](https://www.firebase.com) Realtime database, authentification, hosting.
 A powerful platform for your mobile or web application.
  * [Backendless](https://backendless.com/) Realtime database, authentification, hosting.
 A powerful platform for your mobile or web application.
  * [Stamplay](https://stamplay.com/) Forget about complex infrastructure.
 The most advanced platform for building up your apps one brick at a time.
  * [Kinvey](http://www.kinvey.com/) Build your digital business faster with mobile Backend as a Service.

-# Awesome Serverless
- A collection of awesome things regarding serverless / nobackend applications.

 ### Hosting and code execution in the cloud
 * [Amazon Lamda](https://aws.amazon.com/lambda/) Run code without thinking about servers.
 Pay for only the compute time you consume.